hwestphal/svseq/README.md

     pipenv run python setup.py build_ext --inplace
     cd ..

-## Prepare sunvox file
+## Prepare instruments

-Put your melody and percussion instruments as `.sunsynth` files at `./instruments` and run:
+Put your melody and percussion instruments as `.sunsynth` files at `./instruments`.

-    pipenv run python sunvox.py

-This will create a `.sunvox` file containing all instruments in correct order.
-The file is read by `svseq` during startup.

 All instruments should be bundled as meta-modules exposing appropriate controls (no. 6 to 9).
 Percussion instruments will be played at note C3, C4 up to C9.